tedmiston/notes/books/Tools of Titans.md

 # Tools of Titans

-*The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers*<br>
+*The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers*

 by [Tim Ferriss][tf]

 - [Official site][tot]